SimpleDataLabsInc/prophecy-docs/docs/architecture/deployment/on-premise/configure-backup.md

 }
 ```

-## Restore APIs
+## How to Restore

 Restore is an on-demand based overwrite of the whole configuration to reflect the state at which backup is taken.

-:::error
+:::warning
-This API should be used with extreme caution
+This API should be used with extreme caution as triggerring this will lead to loss of current state/data.
 :::

 Note: